 You can enter as a team of up to five students from your school or from other schools in the list of Instep schools, or you can enter individually.

-Second place winners take home $250 cash and third place winners take home $100 cash.
+All second-place winners take home $250, and third place takes home $100.
 Additional internships may also be awarded at the judges' discretion.